Yihe-Harry/DSA3101-Group-Project/GrpA_models/A4_nigel/README.md

 The success of Awareness campaigns should be evaluated based on reach,visibility, brand awareness and brand image.
 Reach, visibility and to an extent brand awareness can be measured more objectively while brand image is alot more subjective.
 As such, the KPIs we look at would be more focused on the first 3.

 ### KPIs
-1) Ad Views/Impressions - This measures ad traffic, or the number of people that have seen the campaign ads.
+#### 1) Ad Views/Impressions - This measures ad traffic, or the number of people that have seen the campaign ads.
-Actionable Insight: If ad views/impressions are low, it is an indicator that the campaign is not reaching enough people.
+##### Actionable Insight: If ad views/impressions are low, it is an indicator that the campaign is not reaching enough people.
 This could suggest the need for broader targeting or increasing the budget to enhance the ad’s reach.

-2) Website/Social media page Views/Impressions  - This measures the number of people that have visited the website or social media page
+#### 2) Website/Social media page Views/Impressions  - This measures the number of people that have visited the website or social media page
-Actionable Insight: This is an indicator of both reach and brand awareness.
+##### Actionable Insight: This is an indicator of both reach and brand awareness.
 If this number is low but Ad Views/Impressions are high, it typically indicates that the ad does not resonate or capture the attention of the audience .
 This could suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.

-3) Click through rate(CTR) (for online ads) - clicks/impressions * 100
+#### 3) Click through rate(CTR) (for online ads) - Defined as

+$$
+f(\text{Click Through Rate}) = \left( \frac{\text{Number of Clicks}}{\text{Number of Impressions}} \right) \times 100, \text{ where}
+$$

+* **Number of Clicks** refers to the number of people who clicked on the ad.
+* **Number of Impressions** refers to the number of people who viewed the ad.
-Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
+##### Actionable Insight: This measures the percentage of people who click on an ad after seeing it.
 Similar to 2), it is an indicator of how well the ad resonates with or captures the audiences' attention.
 A low CTR would suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.

-4) Branded search volume - the number of times the bank or keywords related to the bank are searched for on a search engine, like Google, over a certain period
+#### 4) Branded Search Volume - the number of times the bank or keywords related to the bank are searched for on a search engine, like Google, over a certain period.
+Defined as

+$$
+f(\text{Branded Search Volume}) = \left( \frac{\text{Number of searches}}{\text{Number of Days}} \right) , \text{ where}
+$$

+* **Number of Searches** refers to the total number of searches containing Bank name or products on search engines
+* **Number of Days** refers to the number of days contained in time the time period we are interested in
-Actionable Insight: This measures brand awareness and interest.
+##### Actionable Insight: This measures brand awareness and interest.
 A low number suggests low awareness and interest in the bank and may indicate that the awareness campaign has not been as effective in generating interest or making the brand memorable.
 If branded search volume is low, it could signal that the campaign is not reaching the right audience or is not leaving a strong enough impression for people to actively seek out the brand after encountering the ad.
 This could suggest a need to change the ad design and content or to assess whether the platform used is suitable for the bank's target audience.
 If the search volume is low, it could also be a sign of inconsistent messaging.
 Ensuring that the bank's branding is coherent across all channels—whether social media, YouTube ads, or influencer posts—will help reinforce the brand's identity, making it more likely for customers to search for it later.

-5) Social media mentions - comments on social media platforms mentioning the bank Actionable Insight: This measures brand image and the publics' sentiment towards banks.
+#### 5) Social media mentions - comments on social media platforms mentioning the bank
+##### Actionable Insight: This measures brand image and the publics' sentiment towards banks.
 If comments are largely negative, it is an indicator that the bank has a poor reputation, and rebranding may be necessary to change perspectives.
 It may also be helpful to reevaluate the bank's practices, products and services to find out the root cause.

 ## Consideration